Valle de Guadalupe is Mexico’s premier wine-growing region. Before taking a tour, here’s what you need to know:

 Baja California’s Valle de Guadalupe produces roughly 90% of all the wine that comes from Mexico today.
-This “Guadalupe Valley” has a rich history, as the region has been producing wine since the 1700’s.
+The “Guadalupe Valley” has a rich history, as the region has been producing wine since the 1700’s.
 This part of Mexico in fact is one of the oldest wine-growing regions in the Americas.
-After colonization by the Spaniards, settlers from other European countries such as Italy and Russia arrived with their own unique grape varieties and planted them in the rich soil of the Valle de Guadalupe.
+After colonization by the Spaniards, settlers from other European countries such as Italy and Russia arrived with their own unique grape varieties and planted them in the rich soil found here.

 For more information on the valley’s history, check out this blog post!

-Baja California’s wine is rarely exported, thus it is necessary to tour the region in order to truly appreciate its products.
-Some of the popular varieties you’ll find include Chenin Blanc, Colombard, Sauvignon Blanc, Chardonnay, Cabernet Sauvignon, Tempranillo, Zinfandel, Malbec and Barbera.
+Baja California’s wine is rarely exported, thus it is necessary to tour the region in order to taste it’s award winning wines.
+Some of the popular varieties you’ll find include Chenin Blanc, Colombard, Sauvignon Blanc, Chardonnay, Cabernet Sauvignon, Tempranillo, Zinfandel, Malbec, Barbera, and of course a regional favorite, Nebbiolo.

 Many of the amazing wineries and restaurants of the Valle de Guadalupe are open year round; however, the summertime is when the valley really comes to life.
 Seasonal campestre (“country”) restaurants are open from June to October, and we believe that this is the best time to enjoy your artisanal food and wine while taking in the stunning view from one of the many excellent Valle de Guadalupe restaurants.